-Classification: Rationale: how they were identified Policy: what we want to see in them Scale and density Change area type (proportion of lots/area that will change) what are they Scale/height Density Substantial Incremental Limited Urban Corridors & Development Areas Selected parts of the following: Ballarat Road Barkly Street Buckley Street Gordon Street Droop Street Geelong Road Raleigh Road Tram corridors Land located at: Footscray RGZ Edgewater CDZ (excluding land around Jack's Magazine) Waterford Green CDZ Locations on a main road, well located to fixed-line public transport and good access to facilities and services Locations identified by Council as areas for housing growth which have been appropriately zoned.
+Classification: Rationale: Policy: Scale and density nd density Change area type (proportion of lots/area that wi a that will change) what are they how they were identified what we want to see in them Scale/height Density Substantial Incremental Limited Urban Corridors & Development Areas Selected parts of the following: Ballarat Road Barkly Street Gordon Street Gordon Street Geelong Road Raleigh Road Tram corridors Land located at: Footscray RGZ Edgewater CDZ (excluding land around Jack's Magazine) Waterford Green CDZ Locations on a main road, well located to fixed-line public transport and good access to facilities and services Locations identified by Council as areas for housing growth which have been appropriately zoned.
 Facilitate medium density residential development and diverse housing typologies Limit commercial development other than small offices and home offices Support flexible design outcomes on consolidated sites Support development on consolidated sites of greater than 1,000 square metres, with a minimum property width of 15 metres Limit vehicle access points (crossovers) along the main road frontage Support development that utilises right-of-way access for vehicles Require development to provide an appropriate transition in height and built form to adjoining properties, particularly in limited and incremental change areas Medium 3-4 storeys depending on context and any prescription in the zone and/or overlay.
-Medium Neighbourhood Activity Centres Existing NACs: Edgewater Seddon Barkly Village/ West Footscray Yarraville Yarraville Square Braybrook Shopping Centre Proposed NACs: Bradmill site as defined by C1Z - as per endorsed development plan (DPO7) Maribyrnong Defence site (location to be identified through masterplan) Locations that provide daily and weekly retailing, commercial and social services, along with housing on the upper levels, in the Commercial 1 Zone and Mixed Use Zone Where there are Heritage or Neighbourhood Character Overlay built form provisions, they apply Support high density mixed use development and diverse housing typologies Support a mix of uses that provide daily and weekly commercial and social service needs Require development to incorporate opportunities for passive surveillance from upper levels Support development that utilises right-of-way access for vehicles Medium Up to 4 storeys or as prescribed in relevant overlays and structure plans and urban design framework plans.
-High NACs, including Proposed NACs
+Medium Neighbourhood Activity Centres Existing NACs: • Edgewater • Seddon • Barkly Village/ West Footscray • Yarraville • Yarraville Square • Braybrook Shopping Centre Proposed NACs: • Bradmill site as defined by C1Z - as per endorsed development plan (DPO7) • Maribyrnong Defence site (location to be identified through masterplan) Locations that provide daily and weekly retailing, commercial and social services, along with housing on the upper levels, in the Commercial 1 Zone and Mixed Use Zone Where there are Heritage or Neighbourhood Character Overlay built form provisions, they apply Support high density mixed use development and diverse housing typologies Support a mix of uses that provide daily and weekly commercial and social service needs Require development to incorporate opportunities for passive surveillance from upper levels Support development that utilises right-of-way access for vehicles Medium Up to 4 storeys or as prescribed in relevant overlays and structure plans and urban design framework plans.
+High NACs, including Proposed NACs rnong